 By Puk Falkenberg, 18.
 February 2019

 Future of Work requires a more frequent adaptability and thus more frequent change than before.
 If you want to stay relevant to both market and employees, you have to adapt.
-Therefore, Change Management must be a fundamental feature that is built-in and not a bolted-on.
+Therefore, Change Management must be a fundamental feature that is built-in and not bolted-on.
 We need to strive for a kind of Change Management that fits the mindset of Future of Work today.

 Recently I wrote about how change should be built in as a part of your organizational core instead of just bolted on.
 This means that you should be able to focus on a problem, a solution and the change that comes with both.
-Innovation always drive change along and if we need to be innovative as a core, we also need change to be a part of this core.
+Innovation always drives change along and if we need to be innovative as a core, we also need change to be a part of this core.

 When is it pull and when is it push?

 We need to look at the difference between pushing and pulling change.
 Pushing change through sounds a lot like command-and-control, while pulling change sound more like driving and engaging someone to follow.
 You walk in front as a role model, not standing behind pushing people off a cliff – which is what many employees feel when being pushed into change they don’t understand: They feel forced and are afraid of not mastering the new situation.
 This creates anger and anxiety, at worst.

 - Oriented towards crisis and creating a burning platform

 - Forced through and upon every employee (and others around the organization)